-To achieve the Qualifi Level 4 Certificate in Education and Training learners must complete all mandatory units to achieve 24 credits and then choose a minimum of 12 credits from the optional units.
-A minimum of 24 credits must be achieved at Level 4 and 30 hours of teaching practice.
+The Qualifi Level 4 Certificate in Education and Training has 10 units in total.
+Learners must complete all mandatory units to achieve 24 credits and then choose a minimum of 15 credits from the optional units.
+A minimum of 39 credits must be achieved at Level 4 and 30 hours of teaching practice.